 El Centro Chicano

-Programs and services offered include the Unity Through Community: Latino New Student Symposium, Latino Floors (special interest housing program for first-year students), Class Reunions (academic and personal support program), Project ReMix: Exploring the Mixed Race Generation, L.A.
+Programs and services offered include the Latino New Student Symposium, Latino Floors (special interest housing program for first-year students), Leadership Development & Skill Building Series, Project ReMiX: Exploring the Mixed Race Generation, L.A.
 Power Trips, Latino Speaker Series, Latino Student Empowerment Conference, Black and Latino Overnight Experience, Latino Honor Society, La Posada: Celebrating Latin American Holiday Traditions and Giving Back, Latino Parent Association and the Chicano/Latino Graduate Celebration.
 Programs and services consider gender, class, religion/spirituality, bi/monolingual, continuing generations, sexual orientation, disabilities and biracial/ethnic identities.

 Asian Pacific American Student Services